maddigits/maddigits.github.com/_posts/2012-08-02-linux-and-mtp-just-a-hell.md

 ---
 layout: post
 title: "Linux and MTP: Just a hell"
-description: "My tests with it, and maybe someday a solution..."
-category: linux
-tags: [android, archlinux]
 ---
-{% include JB/setup %}

 Recently I bought a Samsung Galaxy X phone (brazilian Nexus).
 Yeah, it is a pretty cool device, fast, etc etc... oh, yep, a little expensive too...